Policy and Procedure: 601-Tax Compliance, Reporting and Withholding on Non-Salary Payments

 Back to Top

-In the case of multiple performances during a calendar year at any UW campus, the total contract price is the cumulative amount for the year at each campus.
+In the case of multiple performances during a calendar year at any UW campus, the Total Contract Price is the cumulative amount for the year at each UW campus.

 In the case of a nonresident entertainment group of independent members, not owned by any single member of the group or any other person, partnership or corporation, the Total Contract Price must be determined for each separate independent member.
 This may be accomplished by providing a signed statement from the leader of the group, or the promoter or manager, attesting to the members' distributive shares of the total contract price.
 False statements made under this provision are subject to income tax penalties for filing false returns, and copies of these statements will be submitted to the Wisconsin Department of Revenue by the Accounting Services Tax Compliance Office.